Passport Card: How to Apply and Get a U.S. Passport Card

 A U.S. passport card could be used at any land or sea crossings port of entry from Mexico, Canada, the Caribbean, and Bermuda.
 However, it cannot be used for any international air travel.

-Passport Tips: Carry both the card and the passport book in an emergency, and you need to fly home.
+Passport Tips: Carry both the card and the passport book in an emergency and you need to fly home.
 The passport card is not valid for air travel.

 Applying regular or expediting passport card is very simple if you follow the instructions below.
 First, you will need to gather the required documents for a passport card.